 OPERATING AND MAINTENANCE FEE

 3.1 Operating and Maintenance Fee.
 ECS shall pay Operator an operating and maintenance fee to operate and maintain the Compressor Motor Facilities (including the provision of administrative services) (the "Operating and Maintenance Fee").
 The Operating and Maintenance Fee shall be the O&M Conversion Factor (based on the Load Factor for such month, as set forth in the table in Exhibit "B") multiplied by Total Shaft Energy.
 In no event shall the total of all Operation and Maintenance Fees for any month be less than $8,750.
-The Operating and Maintenance Fee covers all of Operator’s operation and maintenance costs incurred in the operation of the Compressor Motor Facilities hereunder including, without limitation, (i) all capital expenditures, (ii) all scheduled maintenance and repair for the particular Contract Year, (iii) all operations, (iv) all costs of Operator's insurance required per Article 10 of this Agreement.
-The Operating and Maintenance Feealso covers all of Operator’s operation and maintenance costs incurred in the operation of the Interconnection Facilities hereunder including, without limitation, (i) all scheduled maintenance and routine repair for the particular Contract Year and (ii) all operations.
-The Operating and Maintenance Fee shall not cover(i) any costs associated with the repair and/or replacement of the Interconnection Facilities that are covered under ECS' insurance protection as specified in Article 10 herein,(ii) the costs of such insurance,(iii) capital expenditures on the Interconnection Facilities, (iv) and any ad valorem taxes relating to the Interconnection Facilities.
+The Operating and Maintenance Fee covers all of Operator’s operation and maintenance costs incurred in the operation of the Compressor Motor Facilities and the Interconnection Facilities hereunder including, without limitation, (i) all capital expenditures, (ii) all scheduled maintenance and repair for the particular Contract Year, (iii) all operations, (iv) all emergency services, (v) all costs of Operator's insurance required per Article 10 of this Agreement.
+Notwithstanding the above, the Operating and Maintenance Fee shall not cover any costs associated with the repair and/or replacement of facilities that are covered under ECS' insurance protection as specified in Article 10 herein, the cost of such insurance, and any ad valorem taxes relating to the Interconnection Facilities.

+3.2 Payment of Operating and Maintenance Fee.
 Operator shall invoice the Owner for the Operating and Maintenance Fee for the immediately preceding month within 20 days of the 1st day of each month.
 Owner shall provide to Operator the necessary information required for calculation of the Load Factor within 15 days of the 1st day of each month.
 The Operating and Maintenance Fee shall be paid by Owner to Operator within 10 days of Owner's receipt of such invoice by wire transfer to an account to be designated by Operator.
 Should this Agreement terminate prior to the end of any month the Operating and Maintenance fee shall be prorated based upon the portion of the month in which the Agreement was in effect.
 If the Operating and Maintenance Fee is not paid when due, then interest shall accrue and be payable on such past due amount at the annual rate equal to the prime rate from time to time charged by Citibank, N.A., New York, New York to responsible and substantial commercial and industrial borrowers plus 2%, or the maximum rate permitted by applicable law, whichever is less (the "Past Due Rate"); provided, however, that such failure to pay is not the result of a bona fide dispute, in which event interest shall not be due except on the agreed amount due after resolution of such dispute.
 Such interest shall accrue beginning on the due date of such unpaid amount.
+If ECS, in good faith, disputes any part of any invoice, ECS shall pay the portion of such invoice conceded to be correct.
+If the disputed billing is determined to be correct, it shall be paid within ten days of such determination, along with interest calculated from the original due date until the date paid at an interest rate equal to the Past Due Rate.

 ARTICLE 4.